GongSakura/worktree/README.md

   ├─ wt.code-workspace
   ```

-- If worktree directories are inside a **multi-repos** project, then it will look like this:
+- If worktree directories are inside a **multi-repos** directory, then it will look like this:
   ```text
   project/
   ├─ <repo-name>/